 - Identify some of the key financial milestones refugees will experience in the United States and how these key financial milestones can contribute to a positive financial future.

 - Scenarios (as selected)

-- Money Management Fact sheet (1 per participant) (optional)
+- Money Management fact sheet (1 per participant) (optional) or podcast (optional)

 - Card Sort vocabulary words and definitions (as selected)